Quickly charge up with one of these USB-C-to-Lightning cables

 Straight from the source: Apple USB-C to Lighting CableStaff Pick

 Safely connect your iPad, iPhone, or iPod with this Apple USB-C to Lightning Cable.
-This particular cable is durable, comes in one-meter (3.3-foot), and two-meter (6.6-foot) lengths, and you can trust it to connect your Apple devices.
+This particular cable is durable and comes in one-meter (3.3-foot) and two-meter (6.6-foot) lengths, and you can trust it to connect your Apple devices.

 Premium: NATIVE UNION Belt Cable USB-C to Lightning

 This ultra-strong reinforced braided cable is MFi-certified and six times more durable than standard cables.
-It measures four feet in length and comes in three fun colors: Cosmos, Rose, and Zebra.
+It measures four feet in length and comes in fun colors like Cosmos, rose, and Zebra.

 Fast charging: UGREEN USB-C to Lightning Cable

-This three-foot long MFi-certified cable is made for both data transfer and fast charging.
+This three-foot-long MFi-certified cable is made for both data transfer and fast charging.
 It's been tested for over 15,000 bends and has over-voltage protection.
-Choose from two colors: Midnight Green and Grey.
+Choose from three different lengths ranging from one to three meters (roughly three feet to nine feet).

 You have choices: AmazonBasics Double Braided Nylon Lightning to USB Cable

-This durable braided MFi-certified cable has a copper core reinforced with Kevlar, plus it comes in five different colors, including Red, Gold, Dark Gray, Rose Gold, and Silver.
-It comes in a variety of lengths: a tiny and portable four-inch cable, three feet, six feet, and an extra-long ten-foot size.
+This rugged braided MFi-certified cable has a copper core reinforced with Kevlar, plus it comes in a variety of different colors and sizes.
+It goes to show that you don't have to spend a ton to get a durable, MFi-certified cable.

 Two-pack: Spigen DuraSync USB C to Lightning Cable

 You get two MFi-certified fast-charging cables, each measuring three feet long.
 The cables' UltraFlex Technology withstands excess bending.
-Choose from Black or White.
+Choose from black or white.

-Which should you choose?
+Which of the best USB-C-to-Lightning cables should you choose?

-We recommend using Apple's own USB-C to Lightning cable, of course.
+For your precious iPhone 13 or any other model, we recommend using Apple's own USB-C to Lightning cable, of course.
 Apple stands behind its products, and you can trust that Apple's cable won't ever damage your devices.
+Plus, you know Apple's own cable will be great when you want to fast-charge your iPhone.

-If you want to save a few bucks going third party, be sure to look for the Apple stamp of approval: the MFi certification badge.
-MFi stands for "made for iPhone/iPad/iPod".
-I'd never buy a cable without that badge, as an uncertified cable could potentially damage your devices.
+If you want to save a few bucks going third-party, be sure to look for the Apple stamp of approval: the MFi certification badge.
+MFi stands for "made for iPhone/iPad/iPod."
+I'd never buy a cable without that badge, as an uncertified cable could potentially damage your device.

-The AmazonBasics Double Braided Nylon Lightning to USB Cables would be my third-party pick because I like choices.
-This one comes in five different colors and four sizes ranging from just four inches to a whopping ten feet.
+The AmazonBasics Double Braided Nylon Lightning to USB Cables would be my third-party pick because I like the price.
+This one comes in several colors and sizes so you're sure to find the exact cable you need.
+Plus, the braided nylon means extra durability.

+If you're searching for another way to charge up your devices, be sure to check out some of the best MagSafe chargers available as well as the best iPhone wall chargers.

 We may earn a commission for purchases using our links.
 Learn more.

-USB-C is the future, and grabbing an external hard drive is a great way to store backups, music, movies, files, and more!
-Here are our favorite USB-C hard drives for your Mac!
+Here are our favorite USB-C hard drives for Mac.
+Grabbing an external hard drive is a great way to store backups, music, movies, files, and more!